 The only drawback is web noise!
 Webbiquity reports that 83% of customers have reported bad experiences with social media marketing.

 If you are an experienced fundraiser, maybe you have found your own success recipe.
 But for nonprofit fundraising for their first campaign on social media, how do you make sure to create an impact and stay ahead of the curve?
 How do you add mobile giving and crowdfunding to the mix!

 We have done our research and found some Social media campaigns that did great recently.
 There is no need for you to re-invent the wheel.
 Just compare the campaigns and find out what works.
 Put your thinking cap on, adapt these campaigns creatively to your own needs to catch your share of attention on social media.

 Here are some of the best Christmas Social Media Campaigns or Contest ideas that could help your nonprofit to increase its supporter base and generate engagement.

 One comment = four meals, by Cisco

 Back in 2013, Cisco – a multinational technology company used Facebook to run a social media campaign during the Christmas.
 They donated four meals to the World Food Programme every time there was a comment posted on their Facebook page by someone.
 Cisco, through its efforts surprised everyone how they were giving back to their own community and gained a lot of fanfare through their efforts.
 Things that ads can’t buy.

 ALSO READ: 10 Creative Christmas Fundraising Ideas

-In 2015, the American Red Cross came up with the idea of building a Digital Catalogue of items that people could pay to donate.
+In 2015, the American Red Cross came up with the idea of building a Digital Catalog of items that people could pay to donate.
 As many a times, when people are asked to donate money to charities, the process doesn’t go smoothly.
 All kinds of excuses are made.
 Studies suggest that people like to donate tangible things during the holiday season.
-Coming in this backdrop, the idea of building a digital catalogue of items for people to choose from and donate has to be a very innovative one.
+Coming in this backdrop, the idea of building a digital catalog of items for people to choose from and donate has to be a very innovative one.